13 ways sustainable sourcing and procurement drive ESG efforts

 For larger businesses that purchase goods and services regularly, the increased processing time is worth the monetary savings and other efficiency advantages gained by using these procedures:

-Further variations within the purchase order process can be found in organisations depending on what type of purchase order is being raised.
+Further variations within the purchase order processing can be found in organizations depending on what type of purchase order is being raised.

 That’s right, there’s more than one type of purchase order.